Jesire/To-do-list-Application/README.md

 # To-do-list-Application
-This application was developed using python with its associated Tkinter GUI
+This application was developed using python with its associated Tkinter GUI library